 3 Israeli soldiers were killed along the Egyptian border, military says

-JERUSALEM — A gunbattle involving an Egyptian police officer in southern Israel along the Egyptian border left three Israeli soldiers dead Saturday, the army said.
+JERUSALEM — A gunbattle involving an Egyptian border guard in southern Israel along the border left three Israeli soldiers and the Egyptian officer dead Saturday, officials said.
 It was a rare instance of deadly violence along the frontier.

 He said several hours later, two soldiers in a guard post were shot and killed.
 Their bodies were found after the shooting, when they did not respond to radio communications.

 Hecht said the killings appeared to be connected to the thwarted drug smuggling attempt.
-The army said the Egyptian police officer was killed in a second exchange of fire in which a third soldier was killed.
+The army said the Egyptian border guard was killed in a second exchange of fire in which a third Israeli soldier was killed.

+The Egyptian military said an Egyptian border guard crossed the border security barrier and exchanged fire with Israeli forces while he was chasing drug traffickers.
+It said in a statement that the Egyptian border guard was killed along with three Israeli troops.

 Hecht said an investigation was being conducted in full cooperation with the Egyptian army.
 He said troops were searching for other possible assailants.